Hours and Admission

 10am-5pm, last lighthouse tour at 4pm, please allow 2 hours to visit site and trail.

-* Closed New Year's Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day & Christmas Day.
+* Closed New Year's Day, Easter, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day & Christmas Day.
 Periodically we may close early due to events.
 Hours are subject to change.
 Please visit our Calendar of Events for specific programs & holiday hours and early closings.

 Children must be at least 48" tall to climb the Lighthouse and must climb under their own power.
 Carrying a child is not permitted in the tower.
 Children under that height may still go on tour but will have to stay with an adult at the deck area of the lighthouse.